docksal/docksal/docs/content/troubleshooting/common-issues.md

 ## Issue 16.
 NFS access issues on macOS

 Your project's codebase resides under one of the standard user folders in macOS (e.g., Downloads, Documents, Desktop) or on an external drive.
-Project stack does not start with an error such as:
+Project stack does not start and displays an error such as:

 ```
 ERROR:  The path is not accessible in Docker